 Merriam-Webster's online dictionary defines a grain in the following way (1):

 - “a seed or fruit of a cereal grass”

 - “the seeds or fruits of various food plants including the cereal grasses and in commercial and statutory usage other plants (such as the soybean)”

-Botanically speaking, cereal grains belong to the family “Poaceae”, which includes wheat, corn, rice, oats, barley, sorghum, spelt, millet, triticale, rye and many others.
+Botanically speaking, cereal grains belong to the family “Poaceae”, which includes wheat, corn, rice, oats, barley, sorghum, spelt, millet, triticale, rye, and many others.

-Another group of “grains” has become popular in certain boutique dog foods and are often marketed as “grain-free” dog food diets.
+Another group of “grains” has become popular in certain boutique dog foods and is often marketed as “grain-free” dog food diets.